markdoc/docs/pages/index.md

 - **Polymorphic**

-  Markdoc can be used to create complex documentation experiences, static content sites, developer-tooling, and more.
+  Markdoc can be used to create interactive documentation experiences, static content sites, developer-tooling, and more.

 {% /table %}